 We at Humor That Works are big believers in lifelong learning which includes learning from other humorists, comedians, and improvisers.
-Most of the top comedy clubs offer online courses right now, so you can learn at your own pace without having to hop on a plane to New York, London or Chicago!
+Many comedy clubs offer online comedy courses and comedy lessons right now, so you can learn at your own pace without having to hop on a plane to New York, London or Chicago!

 Here are three comedy courses that we’ve really enjoyed recently, taught by top professionals in the industry: